Browse by Medical Category

-Surgeons in the Massachusetts General Hospital Bariatric and Metabolic Surgery Program are members of the Mass General Weight Center, a multidisciplinary team of obesity experts that provide individualized consultation and innovative obesity treatment, including state-of-the-art medical and surgical programs.
+Surgeons in the Mass General Weight Center are members of a multidisciplinary team of obesity experts that are leading the way in providing individualized consultation and innovative obesity treatment, including state-of-the-art medical and surgical programs.
+Our team includes:

 Mass General is an accredited member of the American College of Bariatric Surgery Center Network.
 We offer the following surgical options for appropriate patients seeking weight loss: